desmos-labs/desmos/docs/architecture/adr-005-enabled-snap-shot-by-default.md

 ## Abstract

-Currently, most of the validators or full nodes does not have snapshot enabled because they use the default setting whose snapshot is not enabled.
-This makes state sync a new node very difficult.
+Currently, most of the validators or full nodes do not have snapshot enabled because they use the default setting which have the snapshot feature not enabled.
+This makes it very difficult to use state sync on a new node.
-In oder to increase the number of snapshots in the network so that making creating a new node easily through `StateSync`, we SHOULD enable snapshot by default.
+In order to increase the number of snapshots in the network, and make it easier to create a new node easily through `StateSync`, we SHOULD enable snapshot by default.

 ## Context